Learning environments and design for learning

-The course Technology enhanced learning is part of the package of qualifying courses in teaching and learning in higher education.
+The course Learning environments and design for learning is part of the package of qualifying courses in teaching and learning in higher education.
 The course targets employees at Mid Sweden University.
 If necessary, the course may be given in English.

 Entry requirements: higher education exam